buzuck/adminer_ynh/README.md

 ## Configuration

 You need to know the root password from here `/etc/yunohost/mysql` or the app username and password from `setting.yml` under `/etc/yunohost/apps/appname` to login.
-For themes download the adminer.css from the main website and put the file in the app folder.
+For themes download the adminer.css from the main website and replace the file in the app folder.
 If you have problems with drivers see here: https://www.adminer.org/en/drivers.

-## Documentation

- * Official documentation: Link to the official documentation of this app
- * YunoHost documentation: If specific documentation is needed, feel free to contribute.

 ## YunoHost specific features